petar-m/EventBrokerSlim/EventBrokerSlim/ReadMe.md

 - each handler is resolved and executed in a new DI container scope
 - event handlers can be a [pipeline](https://github.com/petar-m/EventBrokerSlim/blob/main/FuncPipeline/ReadMe.md) of delegates
 - dynamic adding and removing of delegate event handler pipelines
+- multiple independent event broker instances in the same process

 # How does it work